-- Coordinate the planning of utilities and community facilities with land use, transportation, and natural resource planning. - Protect the town's public health and natural environment through proper siting of on-site wastewater disposal systems and storm water management. - Promote the use of existing public facilities, and logical future expansion of those facilities, to serve well-planned, compact development as depicted in the Town Development Plan. - Maintain sensitivity to natural features and conditions in the design and location of utility extension. - Coordinate with Rock County on public works projects and recreational facilities. - Continue to work with the City of Janesville on cooperative planning of utilities and community facilities that impact both municipalities.
+- Coordinate the planning of utilities and community facilities with land use, transportation, and natural resource planning. - Protect the town's public health and natural environment through proper siting of on-site wastewater disposal systems and stormwater management. - Promote the use of existing public facilities, and logical future expansion of those facilities, to serve well-planned, compact development as depicted in the Town Development Plan. - Maintain sensitivity to natural features and conditions in the design and location of utility extension. - Coordinate with Rock County on public works projects and recreational facilities. - Continue to work with adjoining communities on cooperative planning of utilities and community facilities that impact all municipalities.